mirage/ocaml-git/README.md

   (indexes of pack files) can be read and written).
 The binary diff hunks are exposed using a high-level position-independent representation so that they can be manipulated more easily.
-Pack file can be created but will not be compressed yet.
+Pack file can be created and is compressed.

 * The [index file](http://mirage.github.io/ocaml-git/git/Git/Index/index.html)
   (used as for managing the staging area)